All you need to know about enterprise code signing

 The digital identities used to validate the authenticity and integrity of applications, firmware, and software must be properly managed and protected.
 Weak digital certificate management can easily lead to the degradation of application integrity or malicious actors exploiting these assets as a means of attack.

 Join Encryption Consulting and Futurex for a webinar on December 9, where will discuss the potential ramifications of such attacks, how they can be mitigated, and how organizations can evolve existing code signing islands into a secure, well-defined process.
-Register for All You Need to Know About Enterprise Code Signing now.

 How Code Signing Works